This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-Thinly slice the tender white part of the leek in half circles.
+1. Cut the leek in half lengthwise.
+Rinse well.
+Thinly slice the tender white part of the leek in ¼ inch thick, half moons.
 Add 3 tablespoons of the olive oil to a cold sauté pan.
 Turn burner on to medium and add the leeks.
 Sauté until wilted and just starting to turn golden on the edges, about 6 minutes.
 Add a pinch of salt to the leeks and set aside to cool.
+In a medium bowl, add thyme, lemon juice, salt, pepper, coriander and whisk in remaining olive oil.
+Add the sautéed leeks.

-Core and shave the fennel bulb with a mandolin, peeler, or sharp knife, into very thin slices.
-Slice the asparagus diagonally at similar thickness to the fennel, discarding tough ends.
+2. Core and shave the fennel bulb with a mandolin, peeler, or sharp knife, into very thin slices.
+Slice the asparagus diagonally at a similar thickness to the fennel, discarding tough ends.
+Place a large bowl.

 Notes

-If making ahead, add the avocado right before serving.
+If making this ahead, add the avocado right before serving.
 This will keep up to 3 days in the fridge.
+Serve over a bed of lightly dressed greens if you like!

 Nutrition